Aiswarya-Rahul/qantas-app/README.md

 - Used Redux Toolkit for centralised state management.
 - Used CSS Modules for styling components, and media query for making it responsive.
 - Sort functionality is handled in a generic function, that can be easily extended for other parameters.
-- On load of the page the hotels are sorted by price in ascending order.
+- The hotels are sorted by price in ascending order on load of the page.

 # Trade-offs